ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 (Question: "The binding of SARS-CoV to ACE2 is thought to downregulate ACE2 expression, leading to a loss of the anti-proliferative and anti-fibrotic actions of ACE2 in the lung, thereby contributing to the lung damage that occurs in SARS."
 That seems to point in favor of increasing levels of ACE2, so that it getting downregulated is not such a big deal.
 How to weigh these two concerns?
 I haven't read it closely, but [this](https://www.microbiologyresearch.org/content/journal/jgv/10.1099/vir.0.043919-0#tab2) sounds like NL63 only affects ACE2 on infected cells, and doesn't so much "downregulate" it as "obliterate" it.
 So my super tentative take is: even if we start with high levels, that may not be sufficient to be protective if the infection gets bad; it would be more important to focus on stopping it from getting bad.
 But followup questions would be: what percent of cells express ACE2?
 What percent of those get infected, in a (light/moderate/bad) infection?
 When we do things that increase/decrease ACE2, does that increase the amount of ACE2 on individual cells, or the number of cells with any ACE2, or both?
 If a cell has lots of ACE2, does it do more of the sorts of things that ACE2 is good for?)

-I'll talk about interferon in a future post, because it's not relevant to any of the "essentials".
+I'll talk about interferon in a future post, because it's not relevant to anything in this post.

 ### Daily essential: Elderberry